Battle of Sedgemoor: Background

-The battle
+Battle

 The Duke eventually led his troops out of Bridgwater at around 10:00 pm to undertake a night-time attack on the King's army.
 They were guided by Richard Godfrey, the servant of a local farmer, along the old Bristol road towards Bawdrip.
 With their limited cavalry in the vanguard, they turned south along Bradney Lane and Marsh Lane, and came to the open moor with its deep and dangerous rhynes.

-There was a delay while the rhyne was crossed and the first men across startled a royalist patrol.
+There was a delay while the rhyne was crossed and the first men across startled a government patrol.
 A shot was fired and a horseman from the patrol galloped off to report to Feversham.
-Lord Grey of Warke led the rebel cavalry forward and they were engaged by the King's Regiment of Horse which alerted the rest of the royalist forces.
+Lord Grey of Warke led the rebel cavalry forward and they were engaged by the King's Regiment of Horse which alerted the rest of the government forces.
 The superior training of the regular army and their horses enabled them to rout the rebel forces by outflanking them.

 Aftermath

 Monmouth escaped from the battlefield with Grey and they headed for the south coast disguised as peasants.
 They were captured near Ringwood, Hampshire.
 Monmouth was taken to the Tower of London, where he was, after several blows of the axe, beheaded.

 A letter written by the Earl of Shaftesbury in 1787 provides more detail as to Monmouth's capture:

-After the battle, about 500 of Monmouth's troops were captured and imprisoned in St Mary's Parish Church in Westonzoyland, while others were hunted and shot in the ditches where they were hiding.
+After the battle, about 500 of Monmouth's troops were captured and imprisoned in the Church of St Mary the Virgin, Westonzoyland, while others were hunted and shot in the ditches where they were hiding.
 More were hanged from gibbets erected along the roadside.
-The royalist troops were rewarded, with Feversham being made a Knight of the Garter, Churchill promoted to Major-General and Henry Shires of the artillery receiving a Knighthood.
+The royalist troops were rewarded, with Feversham being made a Knight of the Garter, Churchill promoted to major-general and Henry Shires of the artillery receiving a knighthood.
 Other soldiers, particularly those who had been wounded, received allowances ranging from £5 to £80.
 Some of the wounded were among the first to be treated at the newly opened Royal Hospital Chelsea.

 The king sent Lord Chief Justice Jeffreys to round up the Duke's supporters throughout the south-west and try them in the Bloody Assizes at Taunton Castle and elsewhere.
 About 1,300 people were found guilty, many being transported abroad, while some were executed by drawing and quartering.
 Daniel Defoe, who would later write the novel Robinson Crusoe, had taken part in the uprising and battle.
 He was heavily fined by Jeffreys, losing much of his land and wealth.
 Two brothers Benjamin Hewling, a commander of a troop of horse, and William Hewling, lieutenant of foot, were among those condemned to death.
 Benjamin Hewling was hanged rather than drawn and quartered following a payment of £1000 by his sister.

 James II was overthrown in a coup d'état three years later, in the Glorious Revolution.